-The world is Eduardo Herrera’s stage.
+The world is Eduardo Zobel’s stage.
 No matter the medium through which the irrepressible artist wishes to express himself – whether riding waves or rolling his sleeves up for one of his mural masterpieces – he’s just annoyingly natural at it all.
 And like a true blue artist, it doesn’t matter if he’s an audience or not.

-Herrera grew up in vivacious Madrid, schooled in cool Cali (he is a Design graduate from the University of San Francisco), lived a laid back albeit charmed life in Costa Rica and recently moved indefinitely back to the Philippines so he could delve into the two things he loves most: surfing and art.
+Zobel grew up in vivacious Madrid, schooled in cool Cali (he is a Design graduate from the University of San Francisco), lived a laid back albeit charmed life in Costa Rica and recently moved indefinitely back to the Philippines so he could delve into the two things he loves most: surfing and art.

-A with-it project, The Social, which is set to open the end of April has provided Herrera with an avenue to explore the latter.
+A with-it project, The Social, which is set to open the end of April has provided Zobel with an avenue to explore the latter.
 Established by co-proprietors Mike Kerveillant and Andie Ngan, The Social pitch is to provide a casual cool “come one, come all” environment where everyone can converge and share well-crafted food and drinks.
 The establishment, which is located in the über hipster Poblacion comprises five spaces: a pop-up (which local but global apparel brand Piopio is confirmed for) as well as a yet-to-be revealed bar and three restaurant spaces.

-As such, the talented Mr. Herrera was contracted to paint murals throughout the spaces of The Social, the main mural being done (as seen in the work-in-progress images as well as the finished artwork) and the rest shall be unveiled in the bar and restaurants once open.
+As such, the talented Mr. Zobel was contracted to paint murals throughout the spaces of The Social, the main mural being done (as seen in the work-in-progress images as well as the finished artwork) and the rest shall be unveiled in the bar and restaurants once open.